MeetMe Creator Catherine Cook Dishes on How to Make Friends

-According to the U.S. Census Bureau, each year about 14.2 percent of Americans move.
-That means every twelve months approximately 40 million people are faced with questions of how to transport furniture, how to set up wifi, and most importantly how to make friends.
+According to the U.S. Census Bureau, 14.2 percent of Americans move each year.
+This means every twelve months approximately 40 million people are faced with questions of how to transport furniture, how to set up wifi, and most importantly how to make friends.

-But Catherine Cook did.
 When she was 14 years old her family moved to Skillman, New Jersey.
 “I didn’t know anyone.
-My brother Dave and I were flipping through the school’s yearbook to see if we recognized anyone, and we were shocked at how useless the information was.” she said.
+My brother Dave and I were flipping through the school’s yearbook to see if we recognized anyone, and we were shocked at how useless the information was” she said.

-So in 2004, Cook and her older brother Dave set out to create a site that would let people do just that.
+So in 2004, Cook and her older brother Dave set out to bring the art of friendship making to the digital realm.

-Cook did have one big leg-up: $250,000 in seed money—something her brother Dave earned by starting an online business of his own while a sophomore in college.
+Cook did have one big leg-up: $250,000 in seed money—something her other older brother earned by starting an online business of his own while a sophomore in college.
 Lucky for Cook, her brother was looking to invest in new ideas and he knew meetme.com was going to be big.
-(Don’t worry, you don’t need a family member with a quarter million on hand to lend.
-There’s money out there for budding female entrepreneurs.)
+(Side note: Don’t worry, you don’t need a family member with a quarter million to spare to start your business.
+There’s plenty of money out there for budding female entrepreneurs.)

-By putting in 60-hour work weeks, she was able to get her grades together.
-She also surprised some people by not following the path of other internet-moguls-in-the-making, who skipped college to work exclusively on their startups.
-She enrolled at Georgetown University to study business.
-To balance her academic and professional work she clustered all of her classes into a two-days-per-week schedule, and telecommuted the rest of the time so she could continue working on MyYearbook.
+By putting in 60-hour work weeks, Cook was able to pull up her grades and make time for her business.
+While many internet-moguls-in-the-making skip college to work exclusively on their startups Cook enrolled at Georgetown University to study business.
+To balance her academic and professional work she clustered all of her classes into a two-days-per-week schedule, and telecommuted the rest of the time so she could continue to work on MyYearbook.

 “I had no social life.
 There was no time for parties or extracurricular stuff.
 I felt bad about missing things,” she admits.